DrChooper/teaching/VariantCalling.md

 - [Variant Querying and Annotation](#variant-querying-and-annotation)

 ## Introduction
 This workflow details the analysis of chloroplast DNA sequencing data, encompassing read mapping, variant calling, quality control, contamination removal, and annotation to identify genetic variations across the genome.
+We are using the example of *Aldrovanda* specimen.
+We have annotated the genome and placed it amongst other plant species in the previous pracs.
+Now we are interested in the genetic variation within the species.
+For this we have 16 other specimen that originate from several geographic regions across the globe.

+*In this prac we are doing the variant calling 3 times (original, cleaned, filtered)* The comparison at the end is to show you the impact of natural and technical artifacts.
+There are some quesitons and suggested answers for you to practice you understanding.

 ### Mapping Reads to reference using bbmap